Mpowa-IO/Documents/Whitepaper.md

 - scientific research and special projects undertaken to fulfill domestic or international demand.

-Mking certain types of emissions to the air, statistical surveys are used in combination with scientific research.
+Making certain types of emissions to the air, statistical surveys are used in combination with scientific research.
 While statistical surveys and administrative records are commonly used in all areas of statistics (economic, social and environment) and the use of remote sensing data has become widespread, the use of data from monitoring networks, scientific research and special projects are specific mostly to the production of environment statistics.

 Environment statistics rely considerably on data that are collected by direct measurements using a variety of methods, including remote sensing and field-monitoring stations.